Tonyg92x/42libft/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)
 <p align="center">
   This is a 42 project to learn c programming.
 The goal is to remake a basic library for C programming.
+After every project, new fonctions will get added to this library to have a rich C programming library at the end of my cursus at 42.

  <!-- INSTALLATION -->
 ## Installation